JustinInCoding/BullseyeSwiftUI/README.md

 - convert integer value to string value
 - The Swift Standard Library (Random), Unit Testing, Test-Driven Development, If/Else Statements, Variables vs. Constants, Type Inference
 - check the developer documentation to find useful method in Swift Standard Library, here we use random to generate the target value
+- use XCTAssertTrue, **XCTAssertEqual**, XCTAssertGreaterThan to do unit test on app
+- select the test navigator panel and tap plus button to add a New Unit Test Target
+- use @testable decoration to import the module(which is app) cause they are different targets (test target)

 ## Acknowledgements